NithinChintala/sgs/README.md

 # Why Go?
 I just wanted to get better with the language, so I decided to use it to make this.
 Also Go is a pretty cool language.
+Though I have to say not having generics in CRUD based applications feels AWFUL.

 # Install
 To build the server just run `go build`.
 To populate the databse run `go run scripts/populate.go`.